Skip to main content

 Gonadal hormones, such as testosterone and estrogens, directly influence the proliferation and differentiation of various cell types, including muscle satellite cells and osteoblasts, which are critical for musculoskeletal repair.

-Testosterone, for example, binds to androgen receptors within target cells, leading to the transcription of genes involved in and cellular growth.
+Testosterone, for example, binds to androgen receptors within target cells, leading to the transcription of genes involved in protein synthesis and cellular growth.
 This anabolic drive is essential for the repair of muscle fibers following exertion or injury.

 Similarly, estrogens, through their interaction with estrogen receptors, influence bone remodeling by regulating osteoblast and osteoclast activity, thereby supporting bone repair and preventing fragility.
 A decline in these hormonal signals, often seen with aging, can directly impair the efficiency of these repair pathways, leading to sarcopenia, osteopenia, and a general reduction in regenerative capacity.